-§ 25-1-810 - RECOMMENDATION CRITERIA.
+§ 25-1-810 - RECOMM ENDATION CRITERIA --------------------- ---------- ----------

-- (A) The director may not recommend approval of a neighborhood plan amendment unless the requirements of Subsections (B) and (C) are satisfied. - (B) The applicant must demonstrate that: - The proposed amendment is appropriate because of a mapping or textual error or omission made when the original plan was adopted or during subsequent amendments;

-Does this criterion apply to your proposed plan amendment application?
+3 - ABCOMMENDATION CRITERIA.
+(A) e director may not recommend approval of a neighborhood plan amendment unless the uirements of Subsections (B) and (C) are satisfied.
+(B) The e applicant must demonstrate that: (1) The proposed amendment is appropriate because of a mapping or textual error of omission made when the original plan was adopted or during subsequent amendments; Does this criterion apply to your proposed plan amendment application?Yes \underline{X} No (2) The denial of the proposed amendment would jeopardize public health, safety, or welfare; Does this criterion apply to your application?
+Yes X No (3) The proposed amendment is appropriate: (a) Because of a material change in circumstances since the adoption of the plan; and (b) Denial would result in a hardship to the applicant; Does this criteria apply to your application?Yes X No (4) The proposed project: (a) Provides environmental protection that is superior to the protection that would otherwise be achieved under existing zoning and development regulations; Does this criterion apply to your application?Yes X_No or (b) promotes the recruitment or retention of an employment center with 100 or more employees; Does either one of these criterion apply to your application?
 Yes X No

-(2) The denial of the proposed amendment would jeopardize public health, safety, or welfare;

-Does this criterion apply to your application?
-Yes X No

-- (3) The proposed amendment is appropriate: - (a) Because of a material change in circumstances since the adoption of the plan; and - (b) Denial would result in a hardship to the applicant;

-Does this criteria apply to your application?
-Yes X__No

-(4) The proposed project:

-(a) Provides environmental protection that is superior to the protection that would otherwise be achieved under existing zoning and development regulations;

-Does this criterion apply to your application?
-Yes X_No

-- or - (b) promotes the recruitment or retention of an employment center with 100 or more employees;

-Does either one of these criterion apply to your application?
-Yes X__No